Sarawak Corridor of Renewable Energy: History

 SCORE was launched on 11 February 2008 by the 5th Malaysian Prime Minister, Datuk Seri Abdullah Ahmad Badawi.
 SCORE was immediately placed under the jurisdiction of Regional Corridors Development Authority (RECODA) where the latter was created under an ordinance passed in the state assembly back in 2006.
 RECODA must consist of a chairman, two deputy chairmen, and between five and ten other board members.
 This agency promotes, manages, and oversees the implementation of development projects inside the corridor.
 SCORE covered an area of 70,000 km2 at the central region of Sarawak, with a coast line of 320 km long; encompassing urban centres such as Sibu, Bintulu, Mukah, Sarikei, Bintulu, Miri, Lawas, Limbang, and Kapit.

 Initial plan for SCORE was to construct 12 hydroelectric dams with 7,800 MW of installed capacity, connected to industrial facilities located at the coast of Sarawak, targeting 50 dams with eventual installation capacity of 20,000 MW.
 Batang Ai Dam was commissioned on 21 August 1985, followed by Bakun Dam in 2014, and Murum Dam in 2015.
 In November 2015, chief minister Adenan Satem halted the Baram Dam project indefinitely due to persistent protests from the local communities.
 In 2017, Sarawak acquired Bakun Dam from the Malaysian federal government at a cost of RM 2.5 billion.
 Baleh Dam started construction in 2020 after completion of river diversions works.
 The dam is expected to commission in 2026.

 Companies given the pioneer status, involving in high tech industries, heavy capital investments, or high research and development activities will enjoy 100% exemption on its statutory income for 5 years.
+Other incentives include Investment Tax Allowance (ITA) and Reinvestment Allowance (RA) in the manufacturing industry.

+In 2021, SCORE became part of the "Post Covid-19 development strategy" where the latter was introduced in July 2021.